msorozabal/anagram/README.md

  NOTE - Solution 04: loop over both strings, counting the occurrences of each letter.
          In the end, iterate over each letter, making sure the counts are equal.

+## Solution 05 - R

+you can run online code snippet in -> https://rdrr.io/snippets/